big-unibo/smarter/README.md

 docker compose up
 ```

 Simulation results for each scenario will be available in the `data/experiments_data/{scenario}/output` folder.

+#### Visualize experimenst results
 Finally, to visualize such results, open the `processing/PID_Tuning.ipynb` notebook and change the value of the VISUALIZE_EXPERIMENTS variable to true.

 The simulation parameters can be found in the following directories: